 Insist on a list of references when checking up on home builders.
 However, it is very likely that builders will provide an impressive list of their happy customers.
 If you’re willing to make some effort, ask some neighbours whose homes have already been built about their experience with the builder.
 Ask them how attentive the builder was with client concerns or if they would deal with the builder again.
-If you would like to check online, you can find some honest reviews on Angie’s List.
+If you would like to check online reviews, you can get a sense of what people are saying about the builder.

 You can also talk to other building contractors who are familiar with the work of the builder you have in mind.

 #4 Can you see samples of the builder’s recent work?

 One of the biggest problems that buyers encounter when buying a new house is not seeing how the finished work looks until after the contract has been signed.
 While there is no easy way to work around this, the closest solution is to ask the builder to show you samples of their completed work.